eliehanna0/WP-Compress-Then-Upload/readme.txt

 = How to upload images? =

 * Install plugin
-* Navigate to Media -> Compress Then Upload
+* Navigate to Media -> Compress & Upload
 * Drag & Drop images into the dropzone and watch them get uploaded
 * Navigate to Media -> Library to see your uploaded images

 == Screenshots ==

-1. The Compress Then Upload main page
+1. The Compress & Upload main page
 2. Sample large images in size and dimensions
 3. Process of images being resized and then uploaded
 4. New optimized image size and dimensions saved in WP Media Library